 If your dependents were listed on your original student visa application, but will join you after you’ve commenced your studies

 To apply for a this visa, you must:

 - Obtain a Nomination of Dependent letter from the University to confirm that you’re still studying

 - Collect the other documents required

 - lodge the new visa applicant online (via ImmiAccount).

 If you give birth while in Australia

-You should notify the Department of Home Affairs of your newborn child by completing a notification of changes in circumstances and post that to your nearest Department of Home Affairs office along with a certified copy of your child’s passport and birth certificate.
-By law, they will receive the same visa as you, but only if you have taken steps to inform immigration.
+You should notify the Department of Home Affairs of your newborn child.
+By law, they will receive the same visa as you, but only if you have taken steps to inform the Department of Home Affairs.